aurotripathy/ssd-spacenet/spacenet/README.md

 ## Getting the data

-Step to get the data are available [here](https://aws.amazon.com/public-data-sets/spacenet/)
+Steps to get the dataset are available [here](https://aws.amazon.com/public-data-sets/spacenet/)

 You can also use the bash script `get_data <data-dir>` to get the entire data from aws and place it in `dir-name`